umartokyo/dp-reports/Extended Essay/extended_essay_clean_draft.md

 Unlike Stockfish, which can run right after its creation, AlphaZero requires training for its network to understand what the actual values of positions are.
 The training loop consists of AlphaZero using first starting with MCST and network randomly initialised parameters.
 It plays games with itself, storing all the data in a buffer.
 Network parameters are then updated using gradient descent by using the data from the buffer, by minimising the difference between the predictions made by the network and the true value stored in the buffer.
 This iterative cycle gradually refines the network's skill all without any external influence.
 (Training sections kept short on purpose to give the reader brief understanding while staying loyal to the original aim and research question.
 For more information please check: (20), (22) and (24))
+## Hypothesis
+With the differences in the fundamental architectures between LeelaChessZero and Stockfish, it is expected that their playing styles will diverge noticeably.

+Stockfish's handcrafted heuristic evaluations designed by human experts, supported by high search speed (millions of nodes per second), is likely to produce moves that align with established human principles in chess.
+This ability to calculate deeply into the game suggests that it will have an advantage in sharp forcing positions where concrete calculation is necessary.

+LeelaChessZero's self-trained neural network evaluation function may deviate from established human strategic principles  in chess with higher priority on long-term compensations over immediate gain.
+Although its raw search speed is far lower (thousands of nodes per second), each node evaluation is richer than Stockfish's.
+This would potentially allow it to excel in planning ahead long-term by excelling at complex positions.

+In this paper, it is anticipated that the primary outcome will be the draw with LeelaChessZero winning the majority of the rest, primarily through superior handling of positional and imbalanced positions, while Stockfish will dominate in direct tactical encounters.
 ## Methodology
 This investigation replicates the core approach of the original AlphaZero paper by running a 100 game match between two engines.
 (8) However, unlike the original paper, which only reviewed the final scores, this work will also conduct a qualitative analysis.